Spider-Woman (Jessica Drew): Spider-Woman

 While working as a private investigator, Jessica battles Morgan once again.
 Not long after that, she gives up her immunity powers to save Giant-Man.
 Her relationship with David Ishima develops to the point where she reveals her Spider-Woman identity to him, only to have him break up with her because he wants to be with an ordinary woman.

 Jessica travels in astral form with Magnus to 6th century England to free her friends' souls in a showdown with Morgan le Fey in the 6th century.
 She manages to vanquish Morgan, but her human body dies while her spirit was gone.
 At her request, Magnus places a spell over humanity to remove all memory of Jessica's existence.
 This spell is faulty, however; when Tigra and the Shroud discover Jessica's dead body, they contact the Avengers and Doctor Strange.
 The Avengers and Strange travel to the astral plane to battle Morgan Le Fay, who was trying to claim Jessica's body so she could return to the physical realm.
-Eventually, Doctor Strange and Magnus reunite Jessica's spirit with her human body, though Magnus's life and Jessica's powers are sacrificed to do so.
+Eventually, Strange and Magnus reunite Jessica's spirit with her human body, though Magnus's life and Jessica's powers are sacrificed to do so.
 She thus abandons her Spider-Woman identity and continues her life as a private investigator in San Francisco, assisted by Lindsay McCabe and, for a time, by Tigra.

 Jessica and Lindsay take a job delivering the Black Blade to Japan, but while passing through Madripoor, she is enchanted by the blade.
 By this time, her superhuman strength and agility, and ability to cling to walls have returned.
 She is freed from the blade's power by Lindsay and an underworld figure called Patch, whom she immediately recognizes as the X-Man Wolverine.
 Following the incident, she and Lindsay set up new business lodgings in Madripoor, with Patch as a frequent ally and information source.

 Jessica Drew's life settles down until Charlotte Witter, a villainess going by the Spider-Woman name, steals her powers and leaves her near death.
 Jessica is taken from the hospital to New York City by Madame Web who directs her and Mattie Franklin (yet another woman who has assumed the Spider-Woman name) to track down Witter.
 Under Madame Web's guidance, Franklin absorbs from Witter the powers of all four Spider-Women.
 Afterwards, Jessica remains with Madame Web for a time, helping her to watch over Mattie.
 Jessica's powers gradually return to her during this time, but are now unreliable, failing her unexpectedly on occasion.

 For untold reasons, Jessica moves back to San Francisco, resuming her private investigator practice there.
 When she hears that Mattie Franklin has gone missing, she goes to New York to find her.
 With the help of local P.I.
 Jessica Jones, she rescues Mattie from a drug dealer who had abducted her and was cannibalizing her tissue to make the Mutant Growth Hormone.